 - During the summer, bring sunscreen as the sun is strong.
 It’s also cheap to buy the local brand Blackup upon arrival

-- The summers are very hot and the winters very cold.
-I think June was perfect but getting hot, and a bit humid.
-Next time I will try coming in May or September
+- Summers are hot and the winters very cold.
+June was perfect but getting hot, and a bit humid.
+October was sunny and pleasant

 - Macedonia’s second biggest export is wine (after tobacco), so try some of the local varieties while you are here including Vranec

-- Most places have wifi so it is easy to get connected
+- Most places have wifi but speed is variable

-- Getting a sim card is very cheap and makes getting around and communicating easy.
-It cost me 299MKD (less than £5) at A1 for 10GB data for two weeks with pay as you go
+- Getting a sim card is very cheap and makes getting around and communicating easy

-- Sometimes GoogleMaps has the location of places slightly wrong so if you don’t see a place, have a look around and even across the street.
-The photos are helpful to know what you are looking for
+- Sometimes GoogleMaps has the location of places slightly wrong so have a look around and across the street

 - Most people speak English.
 However, it is useful to have a translation app such as GoogleTranslate for when people do not understand you.
 It is also useful to read signs

-- Some museums are closed on Sundays and/or Mondays so check opening hours.
-They may also close earlier at the weekends than during the week
+- Some museums are closed on Sundays and/or Mondays so check opening hours

-- Some of the public toilets, including in museums, did not have toilet paper so carry your own tissues
+- Some public toilets, including museums, did not have toilet paper so carry your own

 - It was safe to drink the tap water and eat salads.
-I did so in Skopje and never got sick
+I did so and never got sick

 - Flying from London Heathrow to Skopje involved a stopover in Zagreb, Croatia.
-For the first leg I flew BA for a two hour flight, and they were two hours late due to staff shortages.
 Unfortunately I just missed my flight connection, so waited 8 hours in Zagreb airport.
-Then the flight was easy, just over an hour to Skopje.
-The airport is small and it is easy to find the exit and taxis.
-I had pre-booked a taxi and the driver was waiting outside rather than at the exit from customs.
+Then the flight was just over an hour to Skopje.
+However, an easier and direct option from London Luton is WizzAir in less than 3 hours.

-- The taxi from the airport to the hotel was 1200 MKD (about 20 euros)
+- Skopje airport is small.
+Your hotel can pre-book for pick-up and that will be most convenient and safe.
+The taxi from the airport to the hotel was 1500 MKD (about 25 euros)

 - To travel to Pristina, Kosovo, I booked a private taxi via a friend and was pleased with GTS (Global Transfer Services) contact +389 70 862 707